This is a collection of mini-rants that aren't yet big enough for their own page.

 Tracing garbage collection helps plug memory leaks.
 But it's no panacea for all resource management problems in computer programming because not all resources owned by a process are memory.
 Neither Java nor Python guarantees that an object's finalizer will ever be called, which causes the resource managed by the object to be leaked, though CPython's reference counting comes close so long as a reference cycle doesn't hold non-memory resources.
 One can avoid resourced leaks with the dispose pattern, but for resources whose lifetime exceeds that of the method that acquired the object, any object holding a reference to a resource that needs to be disposed will itself need to be disposed.
 The observer pattern, for example, can lead to a lapsed listener problem, where a notification source continues to hold references to observers that are no longer otherwise reachable.
 Avoiding this requires explicit disposal of observer registrations, which makes an object need to be disposed.
 This "viral" aspect of the dispose pattern brings in comparable conceptual overhead to C++-style deterministic memory management techniques such as Resource Acquisition Is Initialization (RAII).
 And once your garbage-collected application's heap exceeds one-fourth of the available space, prepare for 200 ms pauses as the collector keeps sweeping the heap.

 Yes, you can run GNU software and other software from the "Linux ecosystem" on Windows without needing even virtualization.
 The Cygwin and MinGW/MSYS environments provide a minimal GNU environment, including Bash and the GCC toolchain, though apps that depend on them might be hard for a first-timer to install.
 Even KDE applications are being ported.

-But even without GNU software, the command prompt in Windows XP still has tab completion.
+But even on systems without GNU software, both the classic command prompt (

 Open up a command prompt, type